genomicepidemiology/resfinder/README.md

 sequenced isolates of bacteria.

 ## Content of the repository
-1. run_resfinder.py - Use this script to run ResFinder
+* run_resfinder.py     - Use this script to run ResFinder.
+* README.md            - This file.
+* amr_abbreviations.md - List of antibiotic abbreviations used by ResFinder.
-2. tests/data       - Contains fasta and fastq data for testing.
-More information in the "Test data" section
+* tests/data           - Contains fasta and fastq data for testing.
-3. scripts/         - All scripts in this directory is unsupported but has been uploaded as they may be useful
+* scripts/             - All scripts in this directory is unsupported but has been uploaded as they may be useful.
-4. cge/             - ResFinder code
+* cge/                 - ResFinder code
-5. dockerfile       - Used to build ResFinder docker image (See Docker section near the end)
+* dockerfile           - Used to build ResFinder docker image (See Docker section near the end)
+* database_tests.md    - Doctests for use whenever parts of the database has been altered.

 ## Installation
 The installation described here will first install the actual ResFinder software,